Open for applications until 31 May

 For an application to be complete, the following documents must be enclosed.
 Please note that applications to SI that are incomplete will be disregarded.

-- Application form completed and signed – mandatory template will be provided in March 2020
+- Application form completed and signed – mandatory template

 - Letter of support (from the applicant’s home organisation.
 Max 1 page)

-- Peer shadowing agreement (between applicant and host organisation) – mandatory template will be provided in March 2020
+- Peer shadowing agreement (between applicant and host organisation) – mandatory template

 If the application for a peer shadowing visit suggests more than one host organisation to be visited, an agreement from each organisation must be included in the application.